CribberSix/finding_earl_minigame/README.md

 ## Running the Game

-1. Install the necessary requirements with `pip install -r requirements.txt`
+1. Install the necessary packages with `pip install -r requirements.txt`
-2. Run the file `Adventure.py`.
+2. Run the game with `python Adventure.py`.
+3. Have fun!

 ## License